matrix-org/matrix-spec-proposals/proposals/3871-gappy-timelines.md

 server and client that the server will always return all contiguous events in that part of the timeline.
-But the server has to break this promise(TODO: match word above) sometimes when it doesn't have the event and is unable to get the event from anyone else and the client is unaware.
+But the server has to break this promise(TODO: match word above) sometimes when it doesn't have the event and is unable to get the event from anyone else.
 This MSC aims to change the dynamic so the server can give the client feedback and an indication of where the gaps are.

-This way clients know where they are missing events and can even retry fetching by perhaps adding some UI to the timeline like "We failed to get some messages in this gap, try again."
+This way, clients know where they are missing events and can even retry fetching by perhaps adding some UI to the timeline like "We failed to get some messages in this gap, try again."